allaud/lambda_store_sublime/readme.md

 ![Screenshot](https://x.cropme.ru/sublime_lambda.gif)

-Lambda Store is a Sublime Text 2 & 3 plugin for quick and simple access to a huge library to useful functions (check out [functions repository](https://github.com/allaud/lambda_store))
+Lambda Store is a Sublime Text 2 & 3 plugin for quick and simple access to a huge library of useful functions (check out [functions repository](https://github.com/allaud/lambda_store))

-Lambda Store allows development using functions, not frameworks or libraries.
+Lambda Store allows development to use functions, not frameworks or libraries.

 ## Documentation